01 of 06

 Selecting the Right Ladder Height and Reach

-Selecting the right length ladder is not as simple as determining required vertical height.
+Selecting the right length ladder is not as simple as determining the required vertical height.
 The ladder length must include a number of factors including:

 - Angle of the ladder.